14 Ryedale Rd Denistone NSW 2114

 Neighbours were NOT notified of these proposed developments as required, and to read the comment accompanying these applications that the 'development will have LITTLE IMPACT on neighbouring properties' is wrong.
 It does matter and it will impact.

-9. Elizabeth LH commented
+Dr Elizabeth LH

 There are planning controls such as S149 instruments that expressly prohibited boarding houses, along with bulk stores, caravan parks, commercial premises, motels, etc on this site.